defold/defold/engine/engine/content/builtins/docs/iac.md

 available in full source code, enabling external developers to review and contribute to them.

-Moving the `iac` module part of this goal, and with the 1.2.163 release of Defold will no longer be part of the core functionality.
+Moving the `iac` module is part of this goal, and with the 1.2.163 release of Defold it will no longer be part of the core functionality.

 ## Migrating to the external `iac` extension